xthemadgenius/btcrec-cli/docs/Extract_Scripts.md

 Without access to the rest of your wallet file, the bits of information extracted by these scripts alone do not put any of your Bitcoin funds at risk, even after a successful password guess and decryption.

+## Usage for Dogechain.info ##

+The first step is to download your Dogechain.info wallet backup file.
+(This currently doesn't work if you have 2fa enabled, but could be easily added...)

+You will need to navigate to the `extract-scripts` folder of this package and run

+`python3 download-dogechain-wallet.py`

+When prompted, enter your wallet ID and your wallet.aes.json file will be saved to you PC.
+You can then use btcrecover.py with it in the same way that you would for any other wallet file.

 ## Usage for Electrum ##